hannasdev/kanban-reports/README.md

   - Work Item Age (analysis of current incomplete work)
   - Team Improvement (month-over-month trends)
 - Filter by date ranges or last N days
+- Filter ad-hoc requests (include, exclude, or focus only on them)
 - Save reports to file or view in console
 - Automatic CSV delimiter detection (comma, tab, semicolon)